-During 2001, all U-Cord/TM/ blood processing and preservation will be done at the Company's facility.
-It is anticipated that this shift in focus will limit the number of new Lifespan/SM/ Center implementations in the future.
+During 2001, all U-Cord(TM) blood processing and preservation will be done at the Company's facility.
+The Company plans to open a second cellular storage repository during this fiscal year.

 During the period since its inception, the Company's research and development activities have principally involved the design and development of its cellular storage systems ("CCEL Cellular Storage System") and in securing patents on the same.